rafssunny/LightTasks/README.md

 # LightTasks
-A software to register daily tasks.
+A software to register daily tasks(To Do List).
 I'm using CustomTkinter to build the GUI.
 The software is currently in development.

 ## Updates(1.1):